-In a related work, the minmax latency problem that we study was also treated in [8] where a set of predetermined messages were required by each user such that the stronger users had to decode all the messages intended for the weaker users.
+In a related work, the minmax latency problem that we study was also treated in [9] where a set of predetermined messages were required by each user such that the stronger users had to decode all the messages intended for the weaker users.
 Such a formulation is essentially a degraded message sets problem for which superposition coding is optimal for degraded broadcast channels.
 For the special case of packet erasure broadcast channels, the capacity can be achieved using optimal erasure codes.
 In contrast, we allow for flexibility in which symbols are recovered so long as this number exceeds a certain threshold.

-Our formulation can be viewed as a joint source-channel coding problem involving an equiprobable binary source and an erasure distortion measure.
-For the case of two users, such an approach was studied in [1], [9], and coding schemes that involved adaptations of techniques used in the Gaussian models (see e.g., [10]-[14] and references therein) were considered.
-To the best of our knowledge, such schemes do not attain smaller latencies than the scheme proposed in the present paper.
-Furthermore, such schemes involve joint sourcechannel code designs and do not have the practical advantages of the proposed scheme that were discussed previously.
-It is also worth mentioning that techniques developed for deriving outer bounds for the Gaussian model [11] have so far not resulted in non-trivial bounds in the present setup.
-Nevertheless, for a closely related problem involving the erasure broadcast channel and a Hamming distortion, non-trivial outer bounds can be obtained [15].
+Our formulation can be viewed as a joint source-channel coding problem involving an equiprobable binary source and the erasure distortion measure.
+For $s \in S$, and $\hat{s} \in \hat{S}$, this distortion measure is given by